zuozhenggh/learning-library/data-management-library/database/multitenant/app-containers/app-containers.md

 In this section you have observed how each application PDB has its own data through queries directly against each application PDB.
 In an upcoming lab, you will learn how to run queries from the Application Root across multiple Application Tenant PDBs.

 ## Task 3: Upgrade from v1 to v2
-This section we upgrade Application wmStore from v1 to v2.
-Despite each franchise having a separate tenant PDB, there is only one master application definition to be upgraded – in Application Root.
+In this section we'll upgrade Application wmStore from v1 to v2.
+Despite each franchise having a separate tenant PDB, there is only one master application definition to be upgraded – in the Application Root.
 We run the upgrade script only once, against the Application Root.
 It is then simply a matter of synchronizing the tenant PDBs for each franchise for them to be upgraded to the new version.
 Note that this model allows for granular (per tenant/franchise) upgrade schedules.

 The tasks you will accomplish in this step are:
 - Upgrade application wmStore to v2